kmutahar/Bilingual-Jekyll-Resume-Theme/docs/SASS_GUIDE.md

 # SCSS/SASS Guide (_sass)

-A contributor- and user-friendly tour of the theme’s styling system: how styles are organized, how entrypoints compile, what each partial does, and safe ways to customize or extend.
+A contributor- and user-friendly tour of the theme's styling system: how styles are organized, how entrypoints compile, what each partial does, and safe ways to customize or extend.

+**For beginners:** This guide explains how the theme's CSS/SCSS works.
+If you're new to CSS or just want to change colors/fonts, start with the [Customization recipes](#customization-recipes) section.
+You can override styles without modifying the theme files directly.

 ---